alfonsrv/sophos-xgs-cookiecutter/README.md

 ---

+The scripts prompts whether it should run automatically after cookiecutter template-generation.
-Running the script manually after generation is easy.
+Should you choose *No*, running the script manually afterward is easy.

 1. Navigate to the cookiecutter-generated directory (`xgs-tanker-api`)
 2. Open a shell (`cmd`/`bash`) in the directory